Gastroenterology is a fast-moving and hugely varied specialty.

 Potential for out-of-programme-experience

-Many trainees choose to develop additional skills whilst training, often done with a period of time out of programme – something encouraged by the speciality.
+Many trainees choose to develop additional skills whilst training, often done with a period of time out of programme – something encouraged by the specialty.

-With gastroenterology present in all acute hospitals, being a net income generator for NHS trusts, and already one of the largest medical specialities, there are good job prospects at the end of training.
+With gastroenterology present in all acute hospitals, being a net income generator for NHS trusts, and already one of the largest medical specialties, there are good job prospects at the end of training.

-With the advent of the national bowel cancer screening programme, the planned introduction of flexible sigmoidoscopy screening, and the increasing burden of liver disease, there are several drivers to generate consultant jobs in the speciality, an important consideration when evaluating a speciality.
+With the advent of the national bowel cancer screening programme, the planned introduction of flexible sigmoidoscopy screening, and the increasing burden of liver disease, there are several drivers to generate consultant jobs in the specialty, an important consideration when evaluating a specialty.

 With sessional elements to the job it is also suited to less-than-full-time work.